Chapter 9 · Week 11

 • Analyze: Examine the rise of the Asian Tigers and China's SEZs.

-• Understand: Explain the geopolitical strategy of the Belt and Road Initiative.
+• Explain: Describe the geopolitical strategy of the Belt and Road Initiative.

 • Evaluate: Assess the demographic crisis of aging populations in Japan and China.